switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 GeoJSON for that fire.
 The GeoJSON for each individual fire and its md5 hash we then written directly to [Cloud Storage][5] using the [python client][6].
-The next time the GeoJSON is fetched the hash of the latest data is compared with that in storage to determine if the fire has changed, if it has we write the new data and update the hash.
+The next time the GeoJSON is fetched the hash of the latest data is compared with that in storage to determine if the fire has changed, if it has I write the new data and update the hash.

 {{< image
       class="center"